neopragma/javahelloapp/README.md

 Run ```mvn package``` and ```mvn dependency:tree``` as described in the tutorial.

-Explain what a pom is, if necessary, and explain the parent pom named sprint-boot-starter-parent.
+Explain what a pom is, if necessary, and explain the parent pom named spring-boot-starter-parent.

 Follow the tutorial section 11.2 to add the dependencies to the pom.
 Run ```mvn dependency:tree``` again as described in the tutorial instructions.